 Who Pays For Hospice Care?

-When it comes to hospice care, who pays for it can vary depending on the type of hospice service and the individual’s insurance coverage.
+When it comes to hospice care, who pays for it can vary depending on the type of hospice service and insurance coverage.
 Generally, Medicare, Medicaid and private health insurance plans will cover at least a portion of hospice care costs.
 It’s important to know what is covered by your plan and which services are considered out-of-pocket expenses.

 What Types Of Medications Are Used In Hospice Care?